rh0se/newsletter-sign-up-with-success-message-main/README.md

 ### What I learned
 - DOM Manipulation:
 The success state, where users see a message after submitting the form, allowed me to practice DOM manipulation.
 I used JavaScript to dynamically update the content based on user input.

-- CSS Styling and Layout
+- CSS Styling and Layout:
 Adapting the layout for different screen sizes (responsive design) was crucial.

 - Dialog Element: